Are these Warning Signs and Red Flags Telling Me My Child may have a Retained Primitive Reflex Delaying their Learning Development?

 Here are just a few you may find and what reflex may be causing some of the issues you are seeing in your child:

 These are just a few signs above, but you can also find signs in the classroom as well.
 When children enter school, it’s assumed that they can sit still, attend, hold a writing instrument and use their eyes to track words across the page.
 For many children, these skills come naturally and without difficulty as they get older.

 However, if a child has retained Primitive Reflexes or other disconnections in the brain, these simple tasks put the child at a disadvantage because they lack the physical and mental abilities to succeed in these foundational areas.
 It’s important to remember, there is a definite brain and body connection.

 How can I test and help my child with retained Primitive Reflexes?

 If you feel your child or student may be struggling with retained Primitive Reflexes and it could be the “missing piece” in their learning development, there are ways to test your child for these retained reflexes and there are exercises to help integrate them at home.

 Remember, even if your child is already seeing an Occupational Therapist or Behavioral Therapist, there still isn’t enough time in each one of their sessions to cover all they need to do for Primitive Reflexes.
 Therapists need your help!
-Kids should be working on these reflexes 3 to 5 times a week, but most children only see a therapist 1 to 2 times a week.
-It’s only when we had the help and support of parents at home that we finally began to see huge strides in our students’ learning development.
+Kids only see a therapist 1 to 2 times a week, which is usually not enough time to integrate the reflexes.
+It’s only when therapists have the help and support of parents at home when they can began to see greater strides in the student’s learning development.